nicholaswmin/generator-polymer-1-element/generators/app/templates/element/README.md

 Unit tests are currently only run on Firefox due to a Chrome issue.

+You can also run tests in any browser by visiting https://localhost:5020/test while `$ npm run start-dev` is running.
+The test results are in the browser console.

 ## Deploy

 This element is set up to be deployed on [Heroku][heroku].